 You can read many recruiter job descriptions or ask any good recruiter you know to describe a typical day at work, but nothing seems to capture what a recruiter does 100 percent.
 That’s because recruiters interact with so many different people with different needs, every day.
 Good recruiters need to know marketing techniques to post compelling job ads.
 They need to act as salespeople.
 They should know a bit about psychology to better understand candidates’ reactions.
 Recruiters will also find themselves using ‘PR tricks’ at recruitment events to boost their company’s employer brand.
 But, above all, they need to be team players who collaborate with their colleagues.
 A recruiter’s job isn’t – or shouldn’t be – cut off from their company’s operations.
 How will they understand what kind of employee would be a good fit if they don’t interact with their team members?
 Participating in the onboarding process and getting frequent feedback from new hires could give them a better understanding of the entire recruitment cycle.
 Then, they can make job descriptions and offer letters more accurate and appealing.
 Recruiting is not about ‘one-size-fits-all’ programs and procedures that work well in theory – it’s about constantly tailoring recruiting approaches to meet specific hiring needs.

 For good recruiters, there is no such thing as a bad experience.
 Mistakes are valuable learning lessons.
 When they don’t achieve the results they expected, they try to figure out what went wrong and how to avoid it next time.
 They celebrate small and big wins, like a quick hire or landing a candidate for a hard-to-fill role.
 But they’re also continuously seeking ways to improve.
 To stay ahead of the competition, they need to follow all current HR developments.
 How can HR technology improve their performance?
 What are the latest recruiting trends?
 What are social media recruiting best practices?
+How do new laws like the General Data Protection Regulation (GDPR) in the EU change the way they source?
 Successful recruiters ask themselves these questions and search for the answers.
 HR has come a long way since it first appeared in the business world and it keeps evolving.
 Recruiters need to stay up-to-date to be able to turn challenges into opportunities and failures into examples to avoid.

 Are brilliant at the basics